mewza/zarray/README.md

-ZArray is a C++ class allows vector arrays to be indexed by an int-vectors such as int8, int4, int2, ..
+ZArray is a C++ class which allows vector arrays to be indexed by int-vectors such as int8, int4, int2, ..
 Copyright (C) 2024 Dmitry